bnb-chain/greenfield-whitepaper/part1.md

    c.
 The primary SP syncs with secondary SPs to set up the data redundancy, and then it signs a "Seal" transaction with the finalized metadata for storage.
 If the primary SP determines that it doesn't want to store the file due to whatever reason, it can also "SealReject" the request.
-If the primary SP cannot receive the uploaded file in time, it can also send a "CancelCreation" request to cancel the client requests.

    d.
 Greenfield processes the "Seal" or "SealReject" transaction to begin the storage life cycle for the object.